Learn why Gartner just named Builder a Cool Vendor

 To get the most out of this document, you need:

-3. In the Instructions panel, create or select provided custom instructions template.
+2. In the Instructions panel, create or edit provided custom instructions.
 For ideas on what you might enter, read Providing custom instructions later in this document.

 Custom instructions play an exciting role in guiding AI-driven code generation in Builder to produce code tailored to your specific requirements and preferences.
 You can add instructions in plain, human language so the Generated Code panel uses your preferences as a guide.